Polyfrost/OneLauncher/README.md

 <img src=".github/media/RepoBanner.png" alt="Repository Banner" />

-# ` OneLauncher ` + ` OneClient `
+# OneLauncher  |  OneClient
-Here is the monorepo containing the code for OneLauncher and OneClient.
+The monorepo containing the code for OneLauncher, OneClient, and its core backend.

 </div>